jul/archery/docs/source/trait.rst

 If the values are MutableMapping with the operation they will propagate.
 If the values are not MutableMapping with the trait, the operation will apply in place.

-.. warning:: If your MutableMapping with Addition is made of MutableMapping without it, you'll have a problem.
-To solve the problem use :ref:`bowyer`_

 Scalar Operations